neovim-idea/neovim-idea/README.md

   * [x] add telescope integration to retrieve notifications in case we need to copy/paste logs
 * [ ] bind mouse keys prev/next to cycle between open files
 * [ ] global search & replace
 * [x] when exiting lazygit, neotree should refresh its status icons
+* [ ] highlight a line that has a breakpoint set